ember-learn/ember-blog/content/ember-released-6-8.md

   - version-6-x
 ---

-// TODO add some overall summary here of all the awesome stuff in this blogpost
+The Ember project is excited to announce the release of Ember v6.8.
+This is a normal minor release as part of the [standard Ember Release Train process](https://emberjs.com/releases/), but this release isn't just like every other release!
+We have some exciting new framework features that unlock a new world of experimentation and our build system is now using [Vite](https://vite.dev) by default when you generate a new app 🎉 Keep reading to find out all the details!

 ## Ember.js v6.8

 Ember.js 6.8 introduces 3 key features, 2 new things for Ember developers to use today and a new way to publish the `ember-source` package.
+We have also included one bugfix and there are no new deprecations.

 ### Key Features

-#### Trusted publishing

-v6.8.0 of `ember-source` is the first minor version of the package to be published to `npm` with [Trusted Publishing](https://docs.npmjs.com/trusted-publishers).
-We will be implementing this across all our packages.

-At the bottom of the [npm package page](https://www.npmjs.com/package/ember-source), you'll find a section labeled 'Provenance' that provides verification that the package contents were published from the source repository.

 #### `renderComponent`